top of page

 “I felt just like Sherlock Holmes,” said Detective (Det.)
 Jake Maloney as he recalled using the jumbo-sized magnifying glass to spot Ben outside a luxury store post-theft, “It's clear how Detective Holmes solved so many crimes."

 When asked how he usually solves crimes, Det.
-Malone said he typically follows muddy footprints that are left at virtually every crime scene but the magnifying glass certainly has made things “much easier” and was happy the department chose to invest in the new crime-solving tool.
+Malone said he typically follows muddy footprints that are left at virtually every crime scene, just like the movies.
+But now combines that tactic with the jumbo Sherlock Holmes magnifying glass, and now he feels "unstoppable."

-“This case was tricky, so to be able to find Ben was the best part of solving the case,” said Malone as he followed Ben’s footprints to the squad car just to be certain he was the culprit.
+“This case was tricky, so to be able to find Ben was the best part of solving the case,” said Malone as he followed Ben’s footprints to the squad car just to be certain he was locked up.

 Comments